Contamination Means Overestimation? A Fine-Grained Empirical Study in Code Intelligence: Experimental Results

-To further investigate the influence of fine-tuning on contamination effects, towards the code translation and generation tasks, we reduce the fine-tuning size to 500 samples and progressively enlarge the training epochs (\textit{E}=$\{$0, 1, 5, 10, 25, 50$\}$) for multiple experiments, thereby controlling the learning of underlying knowledge and task alignment specifications.
-As with our previous RQs, we repeat the experiment 5 times for each setting, and the results are presented in Fig.~\ref{fig:discuss}, where \textit{epoch} = 0 denotes zero-shot inference without fine-tuning.
-For each pair of control and experimental groups, we use a black line to connect them, thereby making their performance differences more clear.
+To further investigate the influence of fine-tuning on contamination effects, towards each studied code task, we reduce the fine-tuning size to 500 samples and progressively enlarge the training epochs (\textit{E}=$\{$0, 1, 5, 10, 25, 50$\}$) for multiple experiments, thereby simulating the expansion of the fine-tuning scale and controlling the extent of learning underlying knowledge and task alignment specifications.
+As with our previous RQs, we repeat the experiment 5 times for each setting, and the results are presented in Fig.~\ref{fig:discuss}, where \textit{E} = 0 denotes zero-shot inference without fine-tuning.
+For each pair of control and experimental groups, we use a black line to connect them, thereby making their performance differences clearer.
 Meanwhile, \textit{p}-values for each experiment are plotted with red dots connected by dashed lines in Figure \ref{fig:discuss}.
-As can be seen, the contaminated experimental group performs significantly better than the uncontaminated counterpart initially, i.e., \textit{E}$<$10, for code translation while \textit{E}$<$5 for code generation.
+As can be seen, the contaminated experimental group overall performs significantly better than the uncontaminated counterpart initially (e.g., \textit{E}$\leq$5 for almost all settings).
 With the training epochs enlarging, which means more underlying knowledge and task alignment specifications are learned by GPT-2, the contamination effects gradually eliminate.
-Besides, we also find an interesting phenomenon: the performance of GPT-2 in both experimental and control groups shows a trend of declining first, then rising across both code tasks.
-A potential explanation is that the pre-training stage of our experiments mainly learn to generate Java code given Java prefixes, which is relatively different from the fine-tuning tasks, i.e., code translation and generation.
-Thus, there are certain conflicts between them, leading to the re-learning of the task alignment on both downstream code tasks at the initial fine-tuning stage.
-With the training continuing, GPT-2 gradually overcomes the task alignment conflicts, thereby recovering and even improving its performance. \begin{boxK} \textbf{Finding 5:} Large-scale fine-tuning removes contamination effects in decoder-only PLMs In contrast, small-scale or no fine-tuning leads to performance overestimation if the paired contamination occurs in the pre-training stage. \end{boxK}
+Besides, we also find an interesting phenomenon: the average performance in BLEU and METEOR of GPT-2 under both experimental and control groups shows a trend of declining first, then rising across almost all code tasks.
+A potential explanation is that the pre-training stage of our experiments mainly learn to generate Java/Python code given Java/Python prefixes, which is relatively different from the fine-tuning tasks, i.e., code translation, generation, and summarization.
+Thus, there are certain conflicts between them, leading to the re-learning of the task alignment on all downstream code tasks at the initial fine-tuning stage.
+With the training continuing, GPT-2 gradually overcomes the task alignment conflicts, thereby recovering and even improving its performance, which is also a phenomenon revealed in \cite{zhengspurious}. \begin{boxK} \textbf{Finding 5:} Large-scale fine-tuning eliminates the effect of paired contamination in decoder-only PLMs.
+In contrast, small-scale (e.g., 500 samples with fewer than 5 training epochs) or no fine-tuning uncovers this performance overestimation. \end{boxK}